Does My Dog Have Demodectic Mange?

 Since the ivermectin cannot be used in some dogs (like Collies and others sensitive to ivermectin), they can also be given milbemycin (Interceptor) tablets at 1mg/kg, orally, every day.
 The dose can even be doubled if there are no side effects (salivation, vomiting, weakness) and the dog is not healed.
 This is an expensive treatment though so if your dog cannot be treated with the ivermectin the amitraz should still be tried first.

-Demodex is not really contagious like sarcoptic mange.
+Demodex is not contagious like sarcoptic mange.
 If you have several dogs and only one of them was diagnosed with demodex, though, there is a possibility that some transfer can occur.
 You can allow them to have regular contact but just keep the healthy dog in good shape.
-Make sure she is eating good homemade food and keep her skin in shape by giving omega acids and antioxidants.
+Make sure she is eating good homemade food and keep her skin in shape by giving omega fatty acids and antioxidants.

 © 2012 Dr Mark